cryptosphere/cryptosphere/README.md

 [nacl]: http://nacl.cr.yp.to/
 [libsodium]: https://github.com/jedisct1/libsodium

+### Is it NSA-proof?

+tl;dr: **NO**.

+Time for some RealTalk™...

+In the pantheon of potential adversaries you can have in a cryptographic system, the NSA falls into a category you never want to deal with: state-level adversaries with vast resources, expertise, and manpower.

+It is the opinion of the creators of this software that if the NSA wants to compromise this software (or *any* software-only cryptosystem) will be able to, both by finding flaws in this software and exploiting endpoint vulnerabilities (e.g. unpatched OS vulnerabilities/zero days).

+We do not claim to be NSA-proof because we do not think it's a responsible claim for software of this nature to make.

+That said, we are still trying to build the best cryptosystem we can.

 ### Is it full of NSA backdoors?

 Some research into the author(s) of this project should hopefully reveal we